Definition of Implied Volatility

 - The CBOE VIX is represented by its symbol (VIX) and is derived from option prices, reflecting the implied volatility in the market.
 Derivatives are actively traded using this index.
 If the VIX has a value greater than 30, it indicates higher volatility in the market.

-- Bollinger Bands consist of two lines representing standard deviations for 20 days moving average prices, placed below and above the 20-day moving average price of a stock.
-The widening of these bands indicates an increasing quantum of volatility, thereby increasing the prices.
+- Bollinger Bands consist of two lines representing standard deviations for 20 days moving average prices, placed below and above a stock’s 20-day moving average price.
+The widening of these bands indicates an increasing volatility quantum, thereby increasing the prices.
 On the other hand, the compressing of the bands is correlated with decreasing volatility, which is related to a decrease in prices.

 - Average True Range (ATR) is used for any stock, futures contract, forex instrument, or ETF.
 One calculates it as a 14-day exponential moving average, using three equations to compute the ATR.
 A larger ATR indicates an increased quantum of volatility.